 Federal Work Study (FWS) and Campus Employment

 FWS is a need-based award for up to $2,300 per year for part-time employment in on-campus facilities, such as the library, science labs, computer labs, the dining room, and residence hall reception desks.
 With the exception that campus employment may be need-based or not, it is the same as FWS.
-RA or Resident Assistants are second-year students who are paid a monthly stipend totaling $3,650 for the year.
+RAs or Resident Assistants are paid a monthly stipend totaling $3,650 for the year.

 Employment during the academic year and over the summer can provide financial resources to help students meet college costs.
 Research shows that students who work a modest number of hours per week during the academic year (10-15 hours) are more likely to graduate and have a higher grade point average.